What Is A Self Build Structural Warranty And Do I Need One?

 When you take out a self-build structural warranty, the provider will carry out regular inspections throughout the building process, ensuring that any structural problems are caught and fixed as early as possible.

-The contractors are directly responsible for the first two years, then the warranty provider will handle claims for the remainder.
+The contractors ( ie the self builder) are usually directly responsible for the first two years if acting as the main contractor, then the warranty provider will handle claims for the remainder.

 Do I need self-build site insurance as well?